"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Data Collection and Statistics

 \subsection{Annotation Guideline}

 Dialogues in MultiWOZ are collected based on single or multiple entities as the back-end database.
 To create a subjective knowledge source to support the SK-TOD task, we first collect multiple user reviews for each entity.
 To control the review collection, we provide the reviewer's persona, as well as the aspects and sentiments of reviews to workers.
 We then ask workers to write a review with all the given information included.
 After collecting the reviews, we also annotate the aspect and sentiment information for each review sentence.
 Overall, we select 33 hotels and 110 restaurants from MultiWOZ, and collect 10 reviews for each entity.
-Each review contains 5.6 sentences and 56.71 tokens on average.
+On average, each review contains 5.6 sentences and 56.71 tokens.
 More details about the review collection can be found in \Cref{app:data}.

-After collecting reviews, we go back to the dialogue data to create the subjective user request.
-Following the procedure of \cite{kim-etal-2020-beyond}, for each dialogue, we provide an aspect that users are interested in (e.g., WIFI-quality of the hotel) and then ask the worker to insert a subjective user request into the dialogue.
-Workers are requested to carefully select the insertion position and write an utterance to maintain the coherence and naturalness of the entire dialogue flow.
+After obtaining the reviews, we go back to the dialogue data to create the subjective user request.
+Following a similar procedure in \citet{kim-etal-2020-beyond}, for each dialogue, we provide an aspect that users are interested in (e.g., WIFI-quality of the hotel) and then ask the worker to insert a subjective user request into the dialogue.
+Workers are requested to carefully select the insertion position and write an utterance to maintain coherence and naturalness in the dialogue flow.
 Finally, we use the partial dialog until this newly inserted turn as an instance in our data.
-Utterances after the insertion position are removed from the dialogue instance.
+Utterances that come after the insertion position are removed from the dialogue instance.